nkzou/tera-cli/docs/README.md

+# Notice
+Project Abandoned.
+Explanation is in the Github Repo.

 # Features
 * Extremely lightweight client for TERA
 * Does *not* require TERA to be installed- Runs on Linux, and should run on MacOS as well.
 Also runs on PHONES with a terminal emulator like android's Termux.
 (Not even joking, you can login to tera and refresh login buff through your phone)